 Say the panel issued a case evaluation liability award against you for $100,000, you accepted that amount and agreed to pay the other party that sum.
 However, the other party rejected this, and the case is subsequently dismissed or the jury renders a verdict at trial that’s 10% less than the amount of the case evaluation award ($90,000, which is 10% less than the $100,000 case evaluation award), the other party could be ordered to pay attorney fees and costs from the case evaluation hearing until the conclusion of the case.

 Now say that you accepted the $100,000 case evaluation award, and the other party rejected this, but they received a verdict that’s more than 10% of the case evaluation award ($110,001), neither party would have to pay attorney fees and costs.

 Finally, if you rejected the $100,000 case evaluation award, and the other party got a verdict of $110,001 or more, you may be ordered to pay their costs and attorney fees from the hearing date forward.

 The prospect of paying the other parties attorneys fees and costs is sometimes enough motivation for the parties to settle the case for the amount in the case evaluation award.
 That’s why it’s critical to have a strong case at the case evaluation hearing.
-Plus, that’s why it’s critical to work with an experienced Grand Rapids personal injury attorney at Buchanan Firm who knows how to best present your case to the case evaluation panel, using video technology.
+Plus, that’s why it’s critical to work with an experienced Grand Rapid accident attorney at Buchanan Firm who knows how to best present your case to the case evaluation panel, using video technology.